-In our school, we use a range of resources including White Rose Maths Scheme, First4Maths Academy and NCETM documentation.
-All of which contain information on the models and images that children will experience in each year group.
-We also subscribe to White Rose Maths so that we can have access to their resources, ensuring perceptual variability of tasks.
+In our school, we use the First4Maths Academy journeys and NCETM documentation.
+These contain information on the models and images that children will experience in each year group.
+Within each journey, children are exposed to a wide range of representations, ensuring perceptual variability of tasks.
 There are a wide range of place value and counting resources available for the children to use in each classroom.
 The CPA process/approach will be clearly exemplified on maths working walls for the current maths focus.
 We also tailor our provision by using a mathematics advisor (First4Maths) to assist in ensuring our ongoing termly mathematics teaching is maximising progress and achievement.